WordPress Blog Gets Suspended

 You cannot have the blog content back.

-Matt, what gives??
+Matt (owner of WordPress), what gives??
 This is unduly harsh – it seems you should know what term you are violating and be given an opportunity to correct the problem.
-I haven’t seen this problem and it’s tough to swallow that all that work can just vanish with no warning and no recourse.
+I haven't seen this problem and it's tough to swallow that all that work can just vanish with no warning.

 This is why I perfer web development to blogging.
 The cost of hosting has dropped to the point where it really is best just to set up on one’s own.